On November 14, 1960, Ruby Bridges integrated an all-white elementary school in New Orleans — and became a civil rights icon.

 Furthermore, they soon learned that Bridges would be the only Black student at the all-white William Frantz Elementary School.
 The few other Black students who were eligible to transfer either chose to stay at their Black schools or they were transferred to other newly integrated schools.
 So in many ways, Bridges would be on her own.

-But ultimately, Bridges’ mother decided that they wouldn’t waste the opportunity.
+But ultimately, Ruby Bridges’ mother decided that they wouldn’t waste the opportunity.
 She was determined that her daughter would have a better education than her parents.

 A Historic Day In School Desegregation